 A little psychological trick you can use is to give your account an important name.
-For example you might be more motivated to pay into an account that you label “My Dream Retirement in Australia.”
+For example, you might be more motivated to pay into an account that you label “My Dream Retirement in Australia.”

-Download an App
+Download an Application (App)

-Nowadays you can download all sorts of apps that help you save money.
-They have things like countdown timers and budgeting sheets to inspire and help you to save.
+Today you can download all sorts of apps that help you save money.
+They have various helpful features such as countdown timers and budgeting sheets to inspire and help you to save.